tomaszkubacki/kafka_mock_gen/README.md

 ## prerequisites

 1) Kafka kluster
-Fast and easy way is to run it in docker e.g. use my [docker-compose kafka docker dev repository](https://github.com/tomaszkubacki/kafka_docker_dev)
+Fast and easy way is to run it in a docker e.g. use my [docker-compose kafka docker dev repository](https://github.com/tomaszkubacki/kafka_docker_dev)

 2) librdkafka-dev